guidugli/ansible-role-kvm/README.md

     #        mode: '0600'

 Specify KVM virtual machines to be added.
 The template must exist on `templates/vms` directory.
+The template must be a VM definition in XML format, like the definitions found at /etc/libvirt/qemu.

     #kvm_vm_remove:
     #  - House